pedroCX486/dockerized-youtrack-arm64/README.md

 # dockerized-youtrack-arm64
-Docker files to run YouTrack (.jar) on an ARM64 server.
+Docker files to run YouTrack (`.jar` version) on an ARM64 server.

+## Installation

-You need to download the YouTrack `.jar` file from the JetBrains website and change VAR `YOUTRACK_JAR_FILE` in the `Dockerfile` to match the version of the file you got.
+You need to download the YouTrack `.jar` file from the JetBrains website and change VAR `YOUTRACK_JAR_FILE` in the `Dockerfile` to match the version of the `.JAR` file you got.

-Remember to also put all of the files (Dockerfile, docker-compose.yml and the .jar file) in the same directory before following the instructions!
+Remember to also put all of the files (`Dockerfile`, `docker-compose.yml` and the `.jar` file) in the same directory before following the instructions!

-After that it's as simple as:
+After that it's as simple as running the following commands in sequence:

 1- `docker compose build`